 Yes.
-Thank you for taking the question.
 Naveen, you expressed a great deal of confidence that you'll continue to see significant cash generation out of the TV media segment for a number of years.
 I think we all appreciate the rate dynamic that you highlighted in terms of the opportunity to continue to get good rate out of the affiliate fees.

 I was hoping you could go a little deeper into the P&L and talk about some of the opportunities to drive OpEx efficiencies in the business.
-We get a lot of questions about the flexibility to contain non-sports-related content costs.

-And then, are there any other operating costs within the P&L you think you can make headway against as you sort of grapple with the cord-cutting environment?
-Thank you.
+We get a lot of questions about the flexibility to contain non-sports related content costs.
+And then there are any other operating costs within the P&L you think you can make headway against as you sort of grapple with the cord cutting environment.

 Yes.
 Sure, Brett.
 Thanks for the question.
-And as you said, the top-line dynamics are important here as well because even though the traditional ecosystem is obviously evolving, the financial impact for us is somewhat mitigated with - given the combination of rate increases in both the linear advertising side and linear affiliate revenues, which offset some of that ecosystem shift.
+And as you said, that the top line dynamics are important here as well because even though the traditional ecosystem is obviously evolving, the financial impact for us is somewhat mitigated with -- given the combination of rate increases in both the linear advertising side and linear affiliate revenues.
+Which offset some of that ecosystem shift.

 You saw that in Q1 where linear affiliate revenue declines were just 1%, which is much lower than what you see in terms of declines in the pay TV sub base overall.
 But with respect to the cost base, which you specifically asked about, there are numerous levers that we continue to exercise.
-That includes a variety of opportunities on programming, things like continuing to evolve the mix of genres, transitioning some of our programming to lower-cost formats, moving more production offshore where factor costs are significantly lower.
+That includes a variety of opportunities on programming, things like continuing to evolve the mix of genres, transitioning some of our programming to lower-cost formats.
+Moving more production offshore where factor costs are significantly lower.

 And we're even doing things like adopting AI for content localization, which, by the way, produces some really high-quality results at very, very compelling economics.
 So lots to do on the programming side.

-Beyond programming, we're taking a highly disciplined approach to head count and continuing to find efficiencies there and also evolving marketing budgets where it makes sense and where we can do so efficiently.

-And then we're also doing some things around licensing, which is a little more revenue related.
-But we do see opportunities to expand our licensing business in, call it, non-core international marketplace.
+Beyond programming.
+We're taking a highly disciplined approach to headcount and continuing to find efficiencies there and also evolving marketing budgets where it makes sense and where we can do so efficiently.
+Then we're also doing some things around licensing, which is a little more revenue related.
+But we do see opportunities to expand our licensing business in call it, noncore international marketplace.

-So, the way I think about it, it's really the combination of our ability to mitigate some of the ecosystem declines on the top line, while also exercising a lot of these levers on the cost side, the combination of which means that TV media OIBDA will continue to be a source of significant earnings and cash flow going forward.
+So the way I think about it, it's really the combination of our ability to mitigate some of the ecosystem declines on the top line. while also exercising a lot of these levers on the cost side, the combination of which means that TV Media OIBDA will continue to be a source of significant earnings and cash flow going forward.